brucehart/euler/README.md

 euler
 =====

-Completing the Project Euler (http://www.projecteuler.net) problems in Python
+Completing the Project Euler (http://www.projecteuler.net) problems in Python and C++.